evanx/chronica/README.md

 #### Triggering alerts

-The URLs are checked every `period` e.g. 60 seconds, and the nonzero `debounceCount` is used for debouncing status changes.
+The URLs are checked every `interval` e.g. 45 seconds, and a non-zero `debounceCount` is used for debouncing status changes.

-If the status changes, then only upon a subsequent recheck, is the alert triggered e.g. 2 minutes later.
+If `debounceCount` is non-zero, then when the status changes, only upon a subsequent recheck, is the alert triggered e.g. 2 minutes later.
+This can be configured via:
+- `debounceCount` - the number of checks with a stable status before triggering an alert
+- `interval` - the interval at which checks are performed (i.e. an HTTP HEAD request)

 See: https://github.com/evanx/chronica-active/blob/master/src/tracker.js